godotengine/godot-website/collections/_article/dev-snapshot-godot-4-2-dev-5.md

 **Standard build** includes support for GDScript and GDExtension.

 **.NET build** (marked as `mono`) includes support for C#, as well as GDScript and GDExtension.
 - .NET build requires [.NET SDK 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or [7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) installed in a standard location.
-To export to Android, .NET 7.0 is required, and should be set as the target framework in the `.csproj` file.
+To export to Android, .NET 7.0 is required, and should be set as the target framework in the `.csproj` file. .NET 8.0 is not supported yet.

 ## Known issues